 The innovation and progress that we are currently seeing in the field of artificial intelligence (AI) have the potential to become a key driver of productivity.
 Experts predict that the use of AI will generate high levels of growth.
-A commissioned by the German Federal Ministry for Economic Affairs and Energy found that, over the next five years, AI will add approx. €32 billion to Germany’s manufacturing output.
+A commissioned by the German Federal Ministry for Economic Affairs and Climate Action found that, over the next five years, AI will add approx. €32 billion to Germany’s manufacturing output.
 This figure corresponds to a third of the growth expected to be achieved by the sector over that period.

 The Federal Government has taken up the political task that results from the swift progress made in the field of AI.
 On .
 The was drawn up jointly by the Economic Affairs Ministry, the Research Ministry and the Labour Ministry.
 The Federal Government’s aim is to safeguard Germany’s outstanding position as a research centre, to build up the competitiveness of German industry, and to promote the many ways to use AI in all parts of society.
 The focus is to be placed on the benefits for people and the environment, and the intensive dialogue underway with all sections of society about AI is to be strengthened.

 Germany is already extremely well positioned in many areas of AI.
 This Strategy builds on existing strengths and transfers them to areas where no or little use has been made of the potential.

 In the 2019 federal budget, the Federation has taken a first step, allocating a total of €500 million to beef up the AI strategy for 2019 and the following years.
 Up to and including 2025, the Federation intends to provide around €3 billion for the implementation of the Strategy.
 The leverage effect this will have on business, science and the Länder will mean that the overall amount available is at least doubled.

 The Federal Government’s AI Strategy sets out a number of different measures designed to help achieve three major objectives: